papadanku/ShaderCell/README.md

 1. Open **Google Gemini** in your web browser (make sure you're logged in).
 2. Look for an option to "Create a Gemini Gem" or something similar to start building a new custom AI.
-3. **Give Your AI a Name**: Choose a clear name for your new AI, like "GeminiFX Assistant."
+3. **Give Your AI a Name**: Choose a clear name for your new AI, like "ArtificialFX Assistant."

 ### Step 3: Give Your AI Its Instructions and Knowledge